Why do nine states with 20% of the U.S. population have it?

 About the event

-Sometimes known by the acronym MAID, medical assistance in dying is also called euthanasia or assisted suicide.
+Sometimes known by the acronym MAID, medical aid in dying is also called euthanasia or assisted suicide.
 Some view it as an immoral violation of God’s natural law.
 Others say it is necessary, especially in extreme cases wherein death is inevitable and pain cannot be controlled.

 All of those convictions will be addressed during the meeting by five highly qualified speakers.